fdurvaux/sca-redpitaya/README.md

 The output file containing the acquired traces is stored in "traces/" folder in the ".mat" format (e.g. _profiling_set_nt_10000_A.mat_).

+The average trace can be inspected using the "plot_average.py" script.
+Make sure that the "demodulation" and "filename" parameters are correctly set.

 ### Analyses and attacks